 Study 6 (Simpson et al.) investigated stages in a longitudinal evaluation of the overall technology model in Figure 3.
 The study examined adoption of workshop training in relation to the ORC instrument and the technology transfer framework.
 Organizational climate, treatment program resources, and staff attributes predicted adoption.
 More specifically, openness to change, autonomy, opportunities for growth, and training resources were the most salient predictors.
-Additionally, the study integrated findings
+Additionally, the study integrated findings from the previous studies by showing how each fit within the evaluations model, and presented results showing that workshop training based on strategic planning was related to adoption of that training and that implementation of training was associated with program improvements in client engagement.

+IBR WEBSITE

+DATAR Project

-IBR WEBSITE DATAR Project Phase 4 highlights
+Phase 4 highlights